 Father Greg’s true ministry began when he was assigned to the Mission Dolores parish in 1986, located in the heart of four different projects that are home turf to eight rival gangs.
 Just as he knew at an early age that he was called to serve God, he knew his specific path was to minister to the lost and poor.
 He’d spent a few years teaching at LA’s Loyola High School but his work at Dolores Mission, supported by time spent with the poor in Bolivia and with convicts in Mexico and at Folsom Prison, introduced him to his “homies”—kids and adults who had never known the possibility of hope, and the change that hope can create.

-Those more ready to fully leave the world of gangs behind—a world often populated by their parents, grandparents and aunts and uncles—often find themselves working for one of Homeboy Industries’ own businesses: Homegirl Café & Catering, Homeboy Bakery, Homeboy/Homegirl Merchandise, Homeboy Silkscreen & Embroidery, Homeboy Farmers Markets and Homeboy Diner.
+Those more ready to fully leave the world of gangs behind—a world often populated by their parents, grandparents, and aunts and uncles—often find themselves working for one of Homeboy Industries’ own businesses: Homegirl Café & Catering, Homeboy Bakery, Homeboy/Homegirl Merchandise, Homeboy Silkscreen & Embroidery, Homeboy Farmers Markets and Homeboy Diner.
 Together, these social enterprises fund about a third of Homeboy Industries’ operations.
-Two hundred former gang members help 50 senior staff members manage and run the entire operation.
+More than 300 former gang members help 50 senior staff members manage and run the entire operation.
 Those for whom there is not room in the businesses are guided to outside employment by job counselors who forge connections with dozens of businesses in Los Angeles.

-And Father Greg, or G-Dawg, is there for them: stalwart, solid and welcoming in a world without foundation.
+Father Greg, or G-Dawg as he is known by his homies, is there for them: stalwart, solid and welcoming in a world without foundation.

-In 2008, 20 years after Homeboy Industries was born (then known as Jobs for a Future), Father Greg helped dedicate a 21,000 square foot building located in LA’s Chinatown—importantly neutral gang territory.
-They day they moved in, they’d outgrown the space.
+In 2008, 20 years after Homeboy Industries was born (then known as Jobs for a Future), Father Greg helped dedicate a 21,000-square-foot building located in LA’s Chinatown—importantly neutral gang territory.
+The day they moved in, they’d outgrown the space.
 Homeboy Industries is the nation’s largest gang-intervention program, and it is the only model that provides the full range of services that help those formerly involved in gangs find within themselves new identities, a crucial step in creating sustainable change.